 3. Debian Linux

-Debian is one of the mature server operating systems that continuously not only part of many server machines but also provides a base to other famous Linux operating systems such as MX Linux, Ubuntu, Deepin, and many more…
+Debian is one of the mature server operating systems that are continuously not only part of many server machines but also provides a base to other famous Linux operating systems such as MX Linux, Ubuntu, Deepin, and many more…

 It is a living fossil among Linux distributions that is not only open source but also provides long-term support to its editions.
 For example, the latest LTS one is Debian 10 Buster that offers support till 2024.
 A Debian edition is provided with updates for around five years.